timholy/SnoopCompile.jl/docs/src/snoopi.md

 ## Analyzing omitted methods

-There are some methods that cannot be precompiled.
+There are some method signatures that cannot be precompiled.
 For example, suppose you have two packages, `A` and `B`, that are independent of one another.
-Then `A.f([B.Object(1)])` cannot be precompiled, because `A` does not know about `B.Object`, and `B` does not know about `A.f`, unless both `A` and `B` get included into another package.
+Then `A.f([B.Object(1)])` cannot be precompiled, because `A` does not know about `B.Object`, and `B` does not know about `A.f`, unless both `A` and `B` get included into a third package.

-Such problematic methods are removed automatically.
+Such problematic method signatures are removed automatically.
 If you want to be informed about these removals, you can use Julia's logging framework while running `parcel`: